bitcoin21ideas/bitcal.github.io/_posts/2023-02-20-hello-world.md

 ---
-Title: HELLO WORLD
+title: Hello World
-block height: 777495
+date: YYYY-MM-DD HH:MM:SS +/-TTTT
 categories: [GENERAL]
-tags: [the bot]     # TAG names should always be lowercase
+tags: [bot]     # TAG names should always be lowercase
 ---

 This is the firs post of a friendly Nostr historian.
 I'm expecting an exciting journey.
 Find out some more about me in the *[About](https://bitcal.21ideas.org/about/)* section of this web site.
 And Follow me on Nostr for Bitcoin History reminders and more: